daveseah/ursanode/docs/00-info/module-style.md

 /// INITIALIZATION ////////////////////////////////////////////////////////////
 /// - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-/// any code that runs when module is loaded (function(){
- /* use immediately-invoked function express (IIFE) for scope safety */ /* though you probably don't need to */
+/// wrap init code in an "immediately-invoked function expression" (IIFFE)
+/// though this isn't strictly necessary in a module declaration (function(){
+ /* your code */
 })();

 /// EXPORTS ///////////////////////////////////////////////////////////////////